-Massage or systematic rubbing and manipulation of the tissue of the body, is most probably one of the oldest of all means used for the relief of body infirmities.
+Massage or systematic rubbing and manipulation of the tissue of the body and is most probably, one of the oldest of all means used for the relief of body infirmities.

-Sports massage is the technique of needing and manipulating soft tissue to help prevent sports injuries, treat injuries already incurred and improve performance.
+Sports massage is the technique of kneading and manipulating soft tissue to help prevent sports injuries, treat injuries already incurred and improve physical performance.

 As participating in sports become more popular at all ages, and performances improve from year to year, more is demanded of the athlete.
-This can mean that performances which were outstanding 20 years ago are now common place.
-Mentally and physically, psychologically and emotionally, athletes are pushing themselves to deliver more and more, and they are looking for innovative and effective ways to improve their performances.
+This can mean that performances, which were outstanding 20 years ago are now commonplace.
+Mentally, physically, psychologically and emotionally.
+Athletes are pushing themselves to deliver more and more, and they are looking for innovative and effective ways to improve their performances.

-Massage techniques used may include trigger point therapy, neuromuscular therepy, soft tissue release, acupressure and more.
+Massage techniques used may include trigger point therapy, neuromuscular therapy, soft tissue release, acupressure and more.
 Remedial massage may be appropriate to treat injuries.
 You will feel more energised and ready for action.

 Sports massage is an effective way of preparing for events and caring for athletes after the event.
 Effects can be psychology as well as physical.
 Pre-event massage is used to warm and loosen up the muscular system and sharpen neuromuscular communications ready for action.
 It is also seen as a vital part of the routine psychological preparation.